Garber House (Los Angeles): Design

 The primary façade facing the street is asymmetrically composed.
 It includes an off-center arched vestibule and groupings of triple casement windows.
 The roof is a single dominant front gable with half-timbered verge boards.
 Adjacent to the house and located on the property is a two-story, gabled roof garage built in 1939 with a residential unit on the second floor.
 It features a smooth stucco finish, Gothic-style plaster details, and triple casement windows.
 The Cultural Heritage Commission found The Garber House "exhibits character-defining features that include brick wall cladding, half timbering, and wood trim.
 The arched entryway features a recessed two-panel door with multi-paned glass in a semi-oval shape.
 The steeply pitched gabled roof also has three gable dormers and two centered chimneys.
-The interior features open beamed ceilngs, brushed tile, wooden floors, and built-in cabinetry."
+The interior features open beamed ceilings, brushed tile, wooden floors, and built-in cabinetry."

 Garber House was commissioned by Winifred Garber, who lived at the property with her daughters.
 The Garber family were important in the development of Los Angeles, because of their active, vocal contribution to the editorial pages of the Los Angeles Times during the 1920s and 1930s.